t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : An identifier that annotates the application-semantics of a resource (see {{Section 3.1 of RFC6690}}).

 Reverse Proxy:
-: An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
+: An intermediary that appears as a server towards the client, but satisfies the requests by making its own request toward the origin server (possibly via one or more other intermediaries) and replying accordingly.
-A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.
+A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, or to enable load balancing across multiple machines.

 Safe Method:
 : A method that does not result in any state change on the origin server when applied to a resource.